Request a review of your project near water: Step 2. Understand the project review process

 - the destruction of any part of the critical habitat of an aquatic species at risk

-If the death of fish or the harmful alteration, disruption or destruction of fish habitat will likely result from a project, you are required to obtain an authorization from the Minister of Fisheries, Oceans and the Canadian Coast Guard as per Paragraph 34.4(2)(b) or 35(2)(b) of the Fisheries Act Regulations.
+If the death of fish (other than by fishing) or the harmful alteration, disruption or destruction of fish habitat will likely result from a project, you are required to apply and get an authorization from the Minister of Fisheries and Oceans Canada under paragraphs 34.4(2)(b) and 35(2)(b) of the Fisheries Act.
+If the project could also result in prohibited effects to aquatic species at risk, the residence of their individuals or its critical habitat, the authorization would also need to act as a SARA permit.

-The authorization includes terms and conditions the proponent must follow to avoid, mitigate, offset (i.e. counterbalance impacts) and monitor the impacts to fish and fish habitat resulting from the project.
-Failure to abide by these terms and conditions is a contravention of the Act and may result in fines.
+If issued, authorizations include terms and conditions the proponent must follow to avoid, mitigate, offset (i.e. counterbalance impacts) and monitor the impacts to fish and fish habitat resulting from the project.
+Failure to abide by these terms and conditions is a contravention of the Act and may result in charges being laid.

 The Fish and Fish Habitat Protection Policy Statement explains the fish and fish habitat protection provisions of the Fisheries Act and outlines how the Department will implement these provisions.